Nutria: Control efforts

 Nutrias are predicted to expand their range northward over the next century as global temperatures increase.

-European Union
+Europe

 This species is included since 2016 in the EU list of Invasive Alien Species of Union concern (the Union list).
 This implies that this species cannot be imported, bred, transported, commercialized, or intentionally released into the environment in the whole of the European Union.

 Ireland

 A nutria was first sighted in the wild in Ireland in 2010.
 Some nutrias escaped from a pet farm in Cork City in 2015 and began breeding on the outskirts of the city.
 Ten were trapped on the Curraheen River in 2017, but the rodents continued to spread, reaching Dublin via the Royal Canal in 2019.
 Animals were found along the River Mulkear in 2015.
 The National Biodiversity Data Centre issued a species alert in 2017, saying that nutrias "[have] the potential to be a high impact invasive species in Ireland. […] This species is listed as among 100 of the worst invasive species in Europe."